particle-iot/docs/src/content/tutorials/asset-tracking/tracker-configuration.md

 The full example code for the engine configuration above can be found in the [AN017 Tracker CAN](https://github.com/particle-iot/app-notes/blob/master/AN017-Tracker-CAN/) application note.

-There is no UI for setting the configuration schema, you will need to set it using curl:
+There is no UI for setting the configuration schema yet, you will need to set it using curl:

 ```
 curl -X PUT 'https://api.particle.io/v1/products/:productId/config/:deviceId?access_token=:accessToken' -H  'Content-Type: application/schema+json' -d @engine-schema.json